ryansonshine/cz-cli/README.md

 Installing and running Commitizen locally allows you to make sure that developers are running the exact same version of Commitizen on every machine.

-Install Commitizen with `npm install --save-dev commitizen`.
+Install Commitizen with `npm install --save-dev @ryansonshine/commitizen`.

 On **npm 5.2+** you can [use `npx`](https://medium.com/@maybekatz/introducing-npx-an-npm-package-runner-55f7d4bd282b) to initialize the conventional changelog adapter: